 Refineries are used to convert Raw materials into the Refined materials displayed on the tile's material slots.
-Whenever you build the first Refinery of each of the 4 Refined materials (Flour â, Milk a, Brick 4, Timber 4), add the entire corresponding stack of blueprint into the bag and shuffle it.
+Whenever you build the first Refinery of each of the 4 Refined materials (Flour , Milk , Brick , Timber), add the entire corresponding stack of blueprints into the bag and shuffle it.